polkadot-evm/frontier/frame/evm/README.md

 We currently do not aim to make unobservable behaviors, such as state root, to be the same.
 We also don't aim to follow the exact same transaction / receipt format.
 However, given one Ethereum transaction and one Substrate account's private key, one should be able to convert any Ethereum transaction into a transaction compatible with this module.

 The gas configurations are configurable.
-Right now, a pre-defined Istanbul hard fork configuration option is provided.
+Right now, a pre-defined London hard fork configuration option is provided.

 License: Apache-2.0